Leectan/diagramatic_ai/README.md

 Diagramtic AI

-SaaS platform for all types diagrams generation using AI
+All in one AI platform for generating diagrams & collaborative canvas